Gëestu/Giss: Art and Craft Residency with Exhibition 2026 (Senegal)

 Text of the call on a multicoloured background.

 Gëestu / Giss is an artist/craft residency located within a spiritual community on the edge of the desert in Senegal.
 It is aimed at artists wishing to ground their practice in a local context, engaging with traditional skills such as dyeing, embroidery, basketry, and working with cotton, leather, and metal.
-The residency embodies a simple yet demanding idea: to receive a legacy, transform it through work, and give it back to the community.

 Located in the Diourbel region, in the heart of Senegal’s peanut basin, the residency unfolds across two emblematic Senegalese locations: Mbacké Kadior, a spiritual cradle, and Ndem, an artisanal and agroecological village.